trinker/qdap/vignettes/qdap_vignette.md

 <h3 id="connect">Recommended Packages (Extending qdap)</h3>

 qdap is designed to be a bridge between qualitative text and the quantitative tools that R and its massive collection of add on packages have to offer.
-The following categorized list is are examples of packages that I have used to further extend the text analysis of qdap .
+The following categorized list of packages are tools that I have used to further extend the text analysis of qdap.

 <h4 id="plotting">Plotting</h4>